njligames/testappcode/README.md

 * `./test/lua/main.lua`
     * The Color class was included in `swig.in/swig.h`
     * Testing for the lua wrapper. (lua module must be put into lua_path)

+## Code Formatting
+All of the source code is formatted with the clang formatter.
+To change how the code will be formatted, edit: `./.clang-format`
+## Code Documentation
+All of the source code is documentated using Doxygen.
+To change how the Doxygen file is run, edit: `doc/doxygen/Doxyfile.in`